bpob2018/cse185-spring18-projects/cse185-spring18-final-projects.md

 * 2pts: scientific question is clearly stated and makes sense to analyze using the chosen dataset
 * 1pt: Proposed pipeline seems plausible to complete in 2 weeks and demonstrates thought

-To submit, upload your proposal to your Github repository with a name `CSE185_Project_Proposal.md`.
+To submit, upload your proposal to your Github repository with a name `CSE185_Project_Proposal.md` (or as a PDF).

 # Lightning Talk (2%)
 <a name="lightning"></a>